jonnybergdahl/HomeAssistant_Growcube_Integration/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 # Elecrow GrowCube integration for Home Assistant
-Home Assistant integration for the [Elecrow GrowCube](https://www.elecrow.com/growcube-gardening-plants-smart-watering-kit-device.html), a smart plant watering device.
+Home Assistant integration for the [Elecrow GrowCube](https://shrsl.com/4sus3), a smart plant watering device.

+__Disclosure__: This is an affiliate link.
+If you make a purchase through this link, I may earn a small commission at no additional cost to you.
+Thank you for supporting my project!

 > Please note that a Growcube device can only be connected to one client at a time.
 That means you
 > will not be able to connect using the phone app while Home Assistant is running the integration,